What I Built

 $CertificateThumbprint = "your-certificate-thumbprint"

 In production Azure Automation, these values are pulled from Automation Account assets—encrypted variables that keep sensitive information secure while remaining accessible to your runbooks.
-This approach allows the same script to run in multiple environments without code changes.

 SharePoint Integration Points